Meet our Team

 Ben was born in Singapore and raised internationally until he attended college at the University of California, San Diego, where he attained a Bachelor’s Degree in Economics.
 He became a licensed CPA in 2019.

-Ben enjoys spending time with his wife, Christina, and their dog, Chance.
+Ben enjoys spending time with his wife, Christina, their children, and their dog, Chance.
 They love the wonderful outdoors of Southern Oregon and frequently go hiking, biking and adventuring.

 Aiden Costello is a veterinarian and owner of “a” street animal clinic in Ashland, OR.
 He graduated from Ross University School of Veterinary Medicine in 2009 and has lived in the Rogue Valley since 2012.
 Aiden has had a long history of working with shelter animals and participating in high-volume spay and neuter clinics both prior to and after becoming a veterinarian.
 As a technician he helped to establish the facility for the Bend Spay and Neuter Project in Bend, Oregon helping Dr. Byron Maas to carry out 50-60 feline spays per day.